iptv-org/iptv/.readme/template.md

 ### Grouped by category

 Playlists in which channels are grouped by category.
-A list of all supported categories with descriptions can be found [here](.readme/supported-categories.md).

 <details>
 <summary>Expand</summary>